 She was born on 16th November 1990 in Nairobi, Kenya after her parent fled from war-torn Congo.
-The family traveled to the United States to seek better opportunities for a better life.
-Anifa has a close relationship with her parents and sibling.
-Unfortunately, her brother was murdered at age 17, an event that haunts her to date.
-Such setbacks have made Anifa an advocate for Africans and African Americans.
+The family traveled to the United States to seek opportunities for a better life.
+Unfortunately, the United States was harder than the family thought.
+Anifa’s brother was murdered at age 17, an event that haunts her to date.
+Such setbacks triggered Anifa to participate as an advocate for Africans and African Americans.

 On matters of relationships, Anifa is engaged to her long-time partner.
 November 2022, she announced the engagement party.
 She later announced that she was carrying her partner’s child for some months.
-Anifa will be having a child sometime in 2023.
+On 31st March 2023, Anifa announced on Instagram the birth of her child

 Anifa Mvuemba Education

 Mvuemba grew up in a strict family.
 Her parents were not supportive of her as they wanted her to venture into medicine or professions recognized by society.
 They were influential that at one time she wanted to be a teacher.
 However, she stuck to her passion for becoming a designer after watching her mother spend time preparing and sewing her clothes.

 She clung to her beliefs compelling her parents to take her to a small fashion school in Maryland.
 The school did not have a lot of resources compared to those in New York but it was a good start for her.
 She later joined Morgan State University where she studied Business Administration and Management.

 After graduating she started working at Nordstrom as a Sales associate.
 On the side, she launched Hanifa LLC, a name that stemmed from the Arabic pronunciation of her name.
 Running Hanifa was not as easy as she thought, She had to fund it from the money she made as a sales associate and from the tax return fund.